linebender/vello/sparse_strips/vello_hybrid/examples/native_webgl/README.md

 ## WebGL Demo

-Uses Vello Hybrid with a WebGL2 backend in the browser.
+Uses Vello Hybrid with a native WebGL2 backend in the browser.
+This example does not use wgpu.

 ## Development

-Run with `cargo run_wasm -p webgl`.
+Run with `cargo run_wasm -p native_webgl --release`.

 ## Testing